 The Village

-Set in a beautiful old historic building with a green-tiled facade that was due to be turned into flats.
-It’s more of a café-bar-pub, and it opened in 2015.
+This café-bar-pub occupies a beautiful historic building with a distinctive green-tiled façade that the local community successfully campaigned to save from redevelopment into flats.
 Inside, it’s decked out in thrift shop furniture, feels cosy and serves all-day brunches, and Thai food most nights.
-Find The Village at 129 Islingword Road, Brighton BN2 9SH.

 Wild Cherry

-This little award-winning local favourite on Queen’s Park Road is an authentic place for healthy takeout food like roasted vegetable toasties and lasagne, broccoli and asparagus quiche, creamy soups and rich almond chocolate brownies.
-It’s a treat after the walk up Albion Hill to get there.
-Find Wild Cherry at 91 Queens Park Road, Brighton BN2 0GJ.
+This little award-winning local favourite on Queen’s Park Road is an authentic place for healthy takeout food like roasted vegetable toasties and lasagne, broccoli and asparagus quiche, creamy soups and chocolate brownies.
+It’s a treat after the steep walk up Albion Hill to get there.

 Starfish and Coffee